 While this may be labeled as a gaming chair, it's actually useful for a lot more than that.
 Whether you're looking to work, watch TV, or take a nap, you can rely on the tilt lock mechanism which can transition from an upright sitting position to a full 180-degree recline.
 The chair itself is set on a five-star base with reliable casters that give you full mobility on practically any surface.

 Quality Components, Quality Design

 In other places, DXRacer has opted for smarter design to give their customers what they want.
 The backrest is positioned especially high to provide a greater sense of ergonomics and safety.
 Then there are the 3D straight armrests, which can be adjusted to suit your preferred gaming position.
-That's a rarer feature to find in a cheap gaming chair and could be make or break for a lot of shoppers.
+That's a rarer feature to find in a cheap gaming chair and could be a make or break feature for a lot of shoppers.

 3. Furmax Office Chair Desk Leather Gaming Chair